artsy/artsy.github.io/_posts/2017-03-05-artsy-technology-stack-2017.md

 We also store application usage data provided by [Segment Warehouses](https://segment.com/warehouses) as well as data from vendors such as [Salesforce](https://www.salesforce.com) and [Sailthru](http://www.sailthru.com).

-For production data processing (such as recommendations), large-scale machine learning or even simpler parallel processing such as generating website sitemaps, we have own own Hadoop cluster configured and managed by [Cloudera Manager](https://www.cloudera.com/products/product-components/cloudera-manager.html) and running on EC2.
+For production data processing (such as recommendations), large-scale machine learning or even simpler parallel processing such as generating website sitemaps, we have our own Hadoop cluster configured and managed by [Cloudera Manager](https://www.cloudera.com/products/product-components/cloudera-manager.html) and running on EC2.
 We leverage [Apache Spark](http://spark.apache.org) and [Hadoop](https://www.cloudera.com/products/open-source/apache-hadoop.html) with some [Ooozie](http://oozie.apache.org) workflow scheduling.
 The same data pipeline that writes data to S3 also pumps data to HDFS with either Ruby code or [Sqoop](http://sqoop.apache.org) and is read by Spark jobs written in Scala using [Hive](https://hive.apache.org).
 Spark has improved performance and capacity tenfold over our older in-house systems and we will be moving all lengthy processing implemented in Ruby to this system gradually.

 ## Analytics